Ninja-Squad/ninja-squad.github.com/_posts/2016-03-22-ninja-tips-3-angular-validation-hidden-vs-bootstrap-help-block-english.md

 That is not an error in the condition.
 That is not your browser not implementing this HTML&nbsp;5 `hidden` attribute.
-That is also not an Angular&nbsp;2 binding bug on this HTML&nbsp;5 attribute.
+That is also not an Angular binding bug on this HTML&nbsp;5 attribute.
 This issue gave me some cold sweat, that's why I wanted to share this *ninja tip* with you, be it very anecdotic.